s39674/Image2schematic/README.md

 ## Few topics i need help with:

-- Using yolo or other image classification algorithm to classify a component as either a capacitor, resistor etc.
+- Using yolo or other image classification algorithm to classify a component as either a capacitor, resistor etc. Please see [PCB-CD](https://github.com/s39674/PCB-Component-Detection) for more info.
+- More than 2 point connection finding - right now I can't detect lines that connect 3 different components at once.
+- Skidl_to_schematic algorithm - I can't get the algorithm that take skidl code and output a schematic to work.

 I want to thank you for reading this and i hope you can help me, thank you!